Bonze255/smarthomeNG_plugins/doorbird/Readme.md

 It uses pynacl and chacha20-poly1305to encrypt the UDP Ethernet Pakets.

 ## Supported by the Plugin
-* Make snapshots
+* Make snapshots, when you want, and trigger them from other sources
 * Get the images as array for visualisation with smarthomeNG
-* Get Motion/Doorbell Events from UDP Broadcasts
+* Get Motion/Doorbell Events from UDP Broadcasts, so you can trigger all you want

 ## Supported from doorbirdpy package
 * get the URLs for